 The MBA program requires eight modules-the equivalent of four semesters-of full-time study.
 Students may not enroll in more than 10 credit hours per module and must be enrolled in a minimum of 12 credit hours per semester to maintain full-time status in the MBA program.
 Students may not exceed 18 credit hours per semester.
 (Short courses are excluded from the 18-hour maximum.)
 Residence for two academic years is required.
-The residence requirement is one and one-half academic years for students in some dual degree and qualified exchange programs and for graduates of Owen's Master of Science in Finance program.
+The residence requirement is three semesters for students in some dual degree and qualified exchange programs and for graduates of Owen's Master of Science in Finance program.